For the best ayam buah keluak, assam laksa, itek tim, otak-otak and kueh pie tee, head to our fave Peranakan restaurants in the city.

-Known to be one of Singapore’s oldest Peranakan restaurants (it’s established 1953!), Guan Hoe Soon is the go-to place for a no-frills Nyonya meal.
-Choose from items like ayam buah keluak, sayur lodeh (vegetables in coconut curry), and udang assam pedas (prawns in a spicy tamarind sauce).
-Heads up, all dishes come in three sizes – small, medium, and large.
+Known to be one of Singapore’s oldest Peranakan restaurants (it was established in 1953!), Guan Hoe Soon is the go-to place for a no-frills Nyonya meal.
+Choose from items like ayam buah keluak, sayur lodeh and udang assam pedas (prawns in spicy tamarind sauce) for a good ‘ol time.
+Heads up, all dishes come in three sizes – small, medium and large.

-While not a restaurant, this is one Peranakan private dining experience that you should scribble onto your must-eat list.
-An idea cooked up by Cultural Medallion winner and long-time leader of the Singapore Symphony Orchestra, Lynnette Seah, keen diners either adjourn to her abode or invite her specially to prepare a private feast of dishes like buah keluak rice, bakwan kepiting and sayur lodeh.
-You can only taste her cooking via referrals, so visit this website to learn more.
+While it’s not a restaurant per se, this is one Peranakan private dining experience you should scribble on to your must-eat list.
+An idea cooked up by Cultural Medallion winner and long-time leader of the Singapore Symphony Orchestra, Lynnette Seah, the concept allows diners to either adjourn to her abode or invite her specially into theirs to prepare a feast of dishes like buah keluak fried rice, bakwan kepiting and sayur lodeh.
+You can only taste her cooking via referrals, so pop by her website to learn more.

 Lynnette’s Kitchen, book online.

-Executive Chef Raymond Khoo and his team serve three generations of delicious ‘mesti-cuba’ (must-try) Peranakan recipes, lovingly handed down by the Nonyas and Babas in his family, now brought to your table.
-Eat ‘tok panjang’ style where the feast will be laid out on long tables from the exclusive tasting menus or if you’re set on getting that ayam buah keluak, check out the a la carte menu.
+Executive chef Raymond Khoo and his team serve a menu curated from three generations of delicious ‘mesti-cuba’ (must-try) Peranakan recipes, lovingly handed down by the Nonyas and Babas in his family.
+Now brought to your table, the spread is offered ‘tok panjang’ style, laid out on long tables from exclusive tasting menus.
+But if you’re set on getting that ayam buah keluak, check out the a la carte menu.

 Straits Chinese Restaurant

-Touted as Singapore’s favourite Nyonya restaurant since 1953, this well-known chain is the brainchild of the Guan Hoe Soon Group (also a prime pick on this list!).
-Make sure you try the braised, fatty babi pongteh (stewed or braised pork in fermented soy bean sauce) and tangy udang asam goreng (fried prawns in spicy tamarind gravy).
-Their fish head curry is also a popular pick for catering.
+Touted as Singapore’s favourite Nyonya restaurant since 1953, this well-known chain is the brainchild of the Guan Hoe Soon Group (see above).
+Make sure you try the fatty braised babi pongteh and tangy udang asam goreng (fried prawns in spicy tamarind gravy).
+The fish curry is also a popular pick for catering.